 - FAU – Foundations in Audit

 NOTE: This module is no longer being offered at SBCS.
-Before the full Certified Accounting Technician Qualification can be awarded the student must have completed the Introductory and Intermediate Certificates in Business and Accounting or gained exemption from them based on experience or prior qualifications, the Diploma in Accounting and Business, the Foundations in Professionalism module, the one year’s relevant practical experience and the two Option Papers above.
+Before the full Certified Accounting Technician Qualification can be awarded the student must have completed the ACCA Diplomas in Financial and Management Accounting (RQF Level 2 & 3) or gained exemption from them based on experience or prior qualifications, the ACCA Diploma in Accounting and Business (RQF Level 4), the Foundations in Professionalism (FIP) module, the one year’s relevant practical experience and the two Option Papers above.

 Duration Of Programme

 The entire programme can be completed in as short a time as one and a half to two years depending on whether the student wishes to fast track to the ACCA Qualification Programme (one and a half years) or complete the CAT certification (two years).

 Computer Based Examinations (CBEs) are also available for ACCA Diplomas in Financial & Management Accounting (RQF Levels 2& 3) and ACCA Diploma in Accounting and Business level papers for this programme.
 To attempt CBEs you must be a registered ACCA student with an ACCA registration number.
 ACCA normally takes approximately four (4) to six (6) weeks from the date of submission of a complete registration package to process a student’s application which must be allowed for, when doing Computer Based Exams.

 Registration fee of £79.00 is payable to ACCA on completion and submission of your online registration form together with all the necessary supporting documents.